If there’s one area of homeschooling that’s completely misunderstood and unfairly stigmatized it’s the question people ask most often…

 Homeschoolers participate in sports, martial arts, perform in community plays and are actively involved in clubs like boy scouts, girl scouts, 4H and more.
 They take music lessons, driver’s education, and have the same opportunities for dual enrollment and high school electives as students in traditional brick and mortar schools.

-Groups of homeschooling families in communities form co-ops that plan special events for kids such as field trips, games, sports, play and p.e. activities on a regular basis.
-Co-ops find or create ways for kids to stay connected and involved in their communities.
+Groups of homeschooling families in communities form co-ops that plan special events for kids on a regular basis.
+These groups may go on field trips together, play games, and participate in organized sports or physical education activities.
+Co-ops find or figure out ways for kids to stay connected and involved in their communities.

-Opportunities for online social interactions are growing.
+Opportunities for healthy online social interactions are growing.
 Kids are starting to connect with other kids virtually through gaming and online classes that offer small group activities.
 These must be monitored by parents to ensure safety but they are becoming a normal part of the way kids meet and spend time together.
-As remote work becomes more commonplace, close virtual friendships will become more natural and as healthy as other in person interactions.
+As remote work becomes more commonplace, close virtual friendships will become more natural and common for both kids and adults.

 Homeschooled students are Tim Tebow, Bethany Hamilton, Joey Logano, Condoleeza Rice and many other well known athletes, entrepreneurs, politicians, doctors, performing artists, military leaders, authors, and scientists.